 spizella (finch) breweri (given in 1856 by John Cassin, Philadelphia ornithologist, in honor of Thomas M. Brewer, Boston physician, ornithologist, and friend of John James Audubon)

 Monday, April 2, 1984 — 7:30 am

 Coronado National Forest, Arizona — Sabino Canyon Recreation Area

-I filled the pockets of my vest with whatever portable food I could find in the apartment.
-Mom and Sally dropped me off at the entrance to the recreation area at 7:00 a.m.
+My mom and wife dropped me off at the entrance to the recreation area at 7:00 a.m.
 I was the only person there, and I’m not sure the place was even open.
 I walked past the visitor center and across the flats toward the canyon.
 It was chilly that early in the morning, and I had on my heavy green roofing sweatshirt and a down vest.
 As I started up the trail, a Roadrunner walked ahead of me, keeping about 20 yards away.